 Why are some matcha brands pricey and others are super inexpensive?:

 As I've found, you truly get what you pay for here, and not all matchas are created equal.

 Higher quality matchas have a very smooth taste and aren't bitter.
 Lower grade matcha has a course, gritty and often bitter taste.

 In addition, cheap matchas often contain pesticides, lead and/or fillers… none of which I want in my body.
 In addition, you'll absolutely notice a difference in the taste, which is kinda everything here.

-Out of the many different matcha brands that I've tried, my hands down favorite is DoMatcha.
-While at first glance, it might seem a bit pricey – note that you get a whopping 75 servings for just around $40.
+Out of the many different matcha brands that I've tried, my hands down favorite brands are Jade Leaf and DoMatcha.
+While at first glance, it might seem a bit pricey – each jar lasts me (at least) a few months.

 I don't like unsweetened matcha AT ALL.
 It has a very earthy flavor on its own, which you might be into, but I'm not, hence why I created this Iced Banana Matcha Latte Recipe.

 As I've found, the quality and brand of matcha that you use is EVERYTHING.
 I've become a real matcha snob, and am not a fan of most matcha latte's that are served at popular coffee shops, as they often use overly sweetened, cheap matcha.